-The Delta Geotourism Incentive Act of 2007, as amended, allows an income tax credit equal to 25% of an investment of up to \$250,000 in a geotourism supporting business, a tourism attraction or tourism supporting business project that attracts out of state visitors in an economically distressed area of the Lower Mississippi River Delta in Arkansas.
-Application must be made to the Tax Credits Section of the Department of Finance and Administration and must also be approved by the Department of Parks and Tourism.
+The Delta Geotourism Incentive Act of 2007 as amended allows an income tax credit equal to 25% of an investment of up to \$250,000 in a geotourism supporting business, a tourism attraction or tourism supporting business project that attracts out of state visitors in an economically distressed area of the Lower Mississippi River Delta in Arkansas.
+Application must be made to the Tax Credits Section of the Department of Finance and Administration and must also be approved by the Arkansas Department of Parks and Tourism.
+The credit may be transferred to another tourism related business in Arkansas upon approval by DFA and Parks and Tourism.
 The minimum investment to qualify for the credit is \$25,000 and a transferee of a credit must invest a minimum of \$100,000 in a tourism related business project in Arkansas.
 Unused tax credits may be carried forward five (5) taxable years after the year the credit is earned or until exhausted, whichever occurs first.
 The credit expires and no credit may be established for a tax year ending after December 31, 2021.